-- ensuring that all members of the school community understand and acknowledge their responsibilities in the event of a serious online allegation being made (Appendix 1) - ensuring that all relevant staff receive suitable training to enable them to carry out their safeguarding responsibilities within the remit of the Online Safety Policy - ensuring that the Online Safety Policy is accessible to the wider School Community (School website) - meeting at regular intervals with the Computing Lead to ensure the implementation of this policy (as outlined above).
-It is recommended that regular subject leader time is allocated to fulfil the role - ensuring the relevant parties receive regular monitoring reports from the Computing lead - ensuring there are opportunities to communicate up to date Online Safety information to the wider school community
+- ensuring that all members of the school community understand and acknowledge their responsibilities in the event of a serious online allegation being made (Appendix 1) - ensuring that all staff receive suitable annual updates for all staff members about their responsibilities regarding online safety, filtering, and monitoring and acknowledge and understand the potential for serious child protection / safeguarding issues. - ensuring that the Online Safety Policy is accessible to the wider School Community (School website) - meet at regular intervals with the DSL to ensure the implementation of this policy (as outlined above). - ensuring the SLT receive regular monitoring reports from the DSL. - ensuring there are opportunities to communicate up to date Online Safety information to the wider school community.

 The Education and Inspections Act 2006 empowers Headteachers to such extent as is reasonable, to regulate the behaviour of pupils when they are off the school site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
 This is pertinent to incidents of cyber-bullying, or other online incidents covered by this policy, which may take place outside of the school, but is linked to membership of the school.
-The 2011 Education Act increased these powers with regard to the searching for and of electronic devices and the deletion of data.
+The 2011 Education Act increased these powers regarding the searching for and of electronic devices and the deletion of data.
 In the case of both acts, action can only be taken over issues covered by the published Anti-Bullying and Behaviour Policy.